krishkatrodiya001/nature-pantry-ai-recipe-app/README.md

 - `loadingRecipe`: A boolean indicating whether the recipe is being loaded.

 ## External Services
-The application interacts with an external AI service to generate recipes based on the ingredients provided by the user.
+The application interacts with an external AI service, Puter, to generate recipes based on the ingredients provided by the user.
+Users need to authenticate (seemless) with Puter via a pop-up window (freemium) to use the AI services.

 ## References
 Inspired by [Scrimba](https://scrimba.com/) course [Learn React](https://scrimba.com/learn-react-c0e)